View of Lower Manhattan and Chinatown along Madison Street from Manhattan Bridge in New York City (NYC).

 These shows are some of the best theatre productions in the world.
 We love them and have seen more than 200 musicals and plays so far, both on Broadway and at London’s West End.
 Not all of them are awesome, but most are.

-Top tip: There are so many shows that it can be hard to pick one.
+Our top tip: There are so many shows that it can be hard to pick one.
 Based on our experience, you can’t go wrong with Aladdin, The Lion King, Wicked, The Book of Mormon, Hamilton, or Come From Away.

-Option 2: NYC Dinner Cruise
+Option 2: Evening Cruise

 Option 3: Rooftop Bar